Koenkk/zigbee2mqtt/README.md

 ![Architecture](architecture.png)

 ## Supported devices
-See [Supported devices](https://github.com/Koenkk/zigbee2mqtt/wiki/Supported-devices) to check wether your device is supported.
-There is quite an extensive list including devices from vendors like Xiaomi, Ikea, Philips, OSRAM and more.
+See [Supported devices](https://github.com/Koenkk/zigbee2mqtt/wiki/Supported-devices) to check whether your device is supported.
+There is quite an extensive list, including devices from vendors like Xiaomi, Ikea, Philips, OSRAM and more.

 If it's not listed in [Supported devices](https://github.com/Koenkk/zigbee2mqtt/wiki/Supported-devices), support can be added (fairly) easy, see [How to support new devices](https://github.com/Koenkk/zigbee2mqtt/wiki/How-to-support-new-devices).